Maricopa, Arizona: History

-The settlement known as Maricopaville was essentially rebuilt three miles to the east (to the present location of Maricopa) in the early 1880s, in order to accommodate the Maricopa and Phoenix Railroad, which was planned to go through Kyrene and Tempe to the north on the way to Phoenix.
+In the early 1880s, the settlement was essentially rebuilt as Maricopa Junction, three miles to the east, at the present location of Maricopa, in order to accommodate the Maricopa and Phoenix Railroad, which was planned to go through Kyrene and Tempe to the north on the way to Phoenix.
 The first train departed from Maricopa for Phoenix on July 4, 1887.
 All east–west rail travelers had to stop at Maricopa, and those who wanted to go north had to shift to the M & P Railroad.

 Maricopa was officially incorporated as a city on October 15, 2003, becoming the 88th incorporated municipality in Arizona.
-The original incorporators of the city were; Edward Farrell, Richard Jackson, Kathy Paulson, Alma Farrell, Mary Lou Smith, Sonny Dunn, Scott Ries, Paul Scarlett, Brent Murphree, Will Dunn, Kelly Anderson Bobbie J. Arp, Kelly Haddad, J.W.
-Salazar, Dan Ashton, Louie Mercado, Phyliss VonFleckinger, and Rick Buss.
 Between 2000 and 2010, the city's population grew from 1,040 residents to 43,482, an increase of 4080%.
-In 2018, estimates approved by the US Census Bureau and Arizona State Demographer's Office put Maricopa's population at 51,977 pushing the city over the 50,000 mark for the first time.
+In 2018, estimates by the US Census Bureau and Arizona State Demographer's Office put Maricopa's population at 51,977, pushing the city over the 50,000 mark for the first time.

-Furthermore, data released from the official 2020 Census in August 2021 put Maricopa at 58,125, surpassing Casa Grande to become the most populous incorporated place in Pinal County and second most populous place in the county overall, behind the unincorporated San Tan Valley.
+Data from the 2020 Census put Maricopa's population at 58,125, surpassing Casa Grande to become the most populous incorporated place in Pinal County and second most populous place in the county overall, behind the unincorporated San Tan Valley (incorporated as of 2025).
 Population of Maricopa has continued to grow, reaching 66,290 residents as of 2022; a 6.2% increase from 2021, making Maricopa the 12th fastest growing municipality in the United States and second fastest growing in Arizona (behind Queen Creek, which is partially in Pinal County).

 A part of the city is within the boundaries of the Ak-Chin Indian Community.
-The small, federally recognized tribe has developed Harrah's Ak-Chin Casino and related resort, a multi-entertainment cinema complex, and operates a golf course.
-All are open to the public and draw attendees from Maricopa as well as the greater Phoenix area.
-In addition the tribe operates the Ak-Chin Regional Airport and an industrial park.
+The small, federally recognized tribe has developed Harrah's Ak-Chin Casino and resort, cinema multiplex, and operates a golf course.
+All are open to the public and draw customers from Maricopa as well as the greater Phoenix area.
+In addition, the tribe operates the Ak-Chin Regional Airport and an industrial park.
 A 2011 study said that its casino and resort made up a large part of the economy of Pinal County, in terms of number of jobs and revenue generated.